Claiming Settled Status

 To apply to the EUSS, residents will need a current valid EU, EEA or Swiss passport or a valid Biometric Residence Permit (BRP) for family members of an EU, EEA or Swiss citizen.

-In addition to completing an online application, applicants are required to scan their identity documents using a compatible Android phone or tablet.
+Applicants need to scan their identity documents using a compatible Android phone or tablet and fill out an online application.
 This can be your own phone or tablet or someone else’s.